 SPEC is implementing novel scalable programming models and libraries for coupled cluster, multi-reference, and Green’s function electronic structure methods to enable efficient deployment on existing and forthcoming DOE Leadership Computing Facility systems.
 These tools will be interoperable with existing codes and will simulate excited states and processes with unprecedented predictive power and orders-of-magnitude greater computational performance than current methods.

 SPEC is funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences (Computational Chemical Sciences, LAB 17-1775).
-Program Managers: Dr. Aaron Holder, Computational & Theoretical Chemistry and Dr. Jeffrey Krause, Fundamental Interactions.
+Program Manager: Dr. Aaron Holder, Computational & Theoretical Chemistry.